Donald Trump Jr. buys mansion 20 miles from Mar-a-Lago

 On top of the home price, new residents must pay a $195,000 membership fee.
 The community features a marina that can accommodate large yachts, 45 holes of golf and tennis courts.

 Trump Jr., 43, is the executive vice president of the Trump Organization, the family’s business group.
-Guilfoyle, 52, is a former Fox News personality and the ex-wife of Gavin Newsom, California’s Democratic governor.
+Guilfoyle, 52, is a former Fox News personality.
 Both are active in Republican politics.

 The couple has been dating for about three years.
+Guilfoyle was previously married to Democratic California Gov. Gavin Newsom.